devilry/devilry-django/doc/source/developer/restful.rst

         *autoscale*, *maxpoints*, *attempts* or *must_pass*.
 See
         :class:`devilry.core.models.Assignment` for documentation on each of
         these fields.
-    :param qry: A query to limit the results.
+    :param search: A query to limit the results.
     :param longnamefields: Include the *long_name* field of assignment, period and subject for each assignment in the result?
     :param pointhandlingfields: Include the *grade_plugin*, *pointscale*, *autoscale*,